-The provisions of this RGP will be applicable to all waters of the U.S., including all navigable waters of the U.S., within the regulatory boundary of the Fort Worth District of the USACE within the state of Texas (Appendix B).
+The provisions of this RGP will be applicable to all waters of the U.S., including all navigable waters of the U.S. (Appendix C), within the regulatory boundary of the USACE-SWF within the state of Texas (Appendix B).